siddhantchopra/github-assignment/README.md

 ## This is a SPA which has two routes and is an responsive app
 This application consist of React hooks, functional components, Bootstrap & reactstrap, React router and Redux (for storing data)
+Just to decrease the number of hits for searching a username, I have implemented debounce

 ### "/" where you can search github users